-The Board and DOE have initiated discussions to address the Congressional request for a jointly prepared report on efforts to improve the timeliness of issue resolution consistent with effective and meaningful oversight of DOE's defense nuclear facilities by the Board.
-Through these discussions the Board and DOE are exploring case studies of both good and bad examples of interactions during the design and construction of defense nuclear facilities.
-In particular, the Board and DOE are examining the elements that contribute or impede identification, communication, management, and resolution of Board safety issues during the design and construction of defense nuclear facilities and construction of defense nuclear facilities.
-These discussions, together with information explored during a planned third public meeting on the integration of safety into design, will serve as input to the joint report, which is currently planned to be completed by the end of the June 2007.
+The Board and DOE have continued discussions aimed at improving the timeliness of issue resolution and have begun preparation of the requested joint report.
+The Board and DOE have explored case studies of both good and bad interactions during the design and construction of defense nuclear facilities.
+In particular, the Board and DOE are examining the elements that contribute to or impede the identification, communication, management, and resolution of safety issues related to the design and construction of defense nuclear facilities.
+Through these efforts, the Board and DOE are identifying actions that will improve issue resolution.
+Some of these actions are already being implemented, such as project letters issued by the Board early in the design proceeds to apprise DOE, where appropriate, of the status of Board issues, and periodic reviews with DOE of the status of open Board issues.
+Other actions are still being explored, such as the need for additional changes in DOE's critical decision process.
+These discussions, together with information gleaned during the Board's third public meeting conducted on March 22, 2007, on the integration of safety into design, will serve as input to the joint report.